manishkumawat2655/INITO/README.md

 ---
 ### create_mkdir(root, pwd, path, type)

-This algorithm creates and returns a new node of the given path and type
+This algorithm(pseudo code flow) creates and returns a new node of the given path and type
 ```python
 START
 1.  get parent_path and name from path